top of page

 Retirees receive full benefits

-Low death rate for retirees due to lack of personal savings, moderate for younger generations
+Low death rate for retirees due to lack of savings

 Forced participation into system (violation of civil rights, may be challenged, no guarantee for future)